Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Conclusions and Perspectives

-We thank M. Bonvini, R. Livi, F. Mercati, M. Papinutto, A. Polosa, A. Ponno, L. Salasnich, N. Tantalo and F. Viola for valuable discussions on the subject of this paper.
+\acknowledgments We thank M. Bonvini, P. Di Cintio, R. Livi, S. Matarrese, F. Mercati, M. Papinutto, A. Polosa, A. Ponno, L. Salasnich, G. Santoni, N. Tantalo and F. Viola for valuable discussions on the subject of this paper.
 In particular we want to thank M. Bonvini, F. Mercati and L. Livi for several interactions at the beginning of this project.
 G.G. thanks the Physics department of Sapienza for its kind hospitality during several periods during the preparation of this work.
 G.G. acknowledge partial support from the project MIUR-PRIN2022, {\it ``Emergent Dynamical Patterns of Disordered Systems with Applications to Natural Communities''}, code 2022WPHMXK.